Saturday, May 2, 2026

 Pork Ribs and Pork Barbecue

 For the sixth consecutive year, Brasfield & Gorrie held its annual charity cookoff known as Brew-B-Q that included two meat categories: pork ribs and pork barbecue.
-Boston butts and ribs were provided to each cooking team for the sanctioned judging, and extra butts were cooked as well for a people’s choice contest.
+Boston butts and ribs were provided to each cooking team for the judging, and extra butts were cooked as well for a people’s choice contest.
 In addition to the BBQ cookoff, the charity event included a chicken wing competition.
 Additional events added for this year included a ribeye cooking competition and poker tournament.

 A full schedule of activities.